Investigating the Center-to-Limb Effects in Helioseismic Data Using 3D Radiative Hydrodynamic Simulations: Impact of the center-to-limb effect on properties of ring-diagrams

 \section{Impact of the center-to-limb effect on properties of ring-diagrams}

-The next step in investigating the center-to-limb effect is to examine the characteristics of 3D spectra derived from continuum intensity and Doppler velocity.
-To reduce noise and remove background variations, we computed the running time differences and subtracted the mean values from the 2D time series of synthetic observables.
+The next step in investigating the center-to-limb effect is to examine the characteristics of 3D oscillation spectra derived from the continuum intensity and Doppler velocity data.
+To reduce noise and remove background variations, we computed the running-time differences and subtracted the mean values from the 2D time series of synthetic observables.
 The resulting datasets have been split into 8-hour time series with a 1-hour sliding window to compute the 3D spectra.
 In this section, we consider 3D spectra averaged over the resulting 17 data cubes.
 To investigate the center-to-limb effect, we consider the ring diagrams that represent 2D slices in the wavevector ($k_x$, $k_y$) plane of 3D FFT power spectra ($k_x$, $k_y$, $\nu$) for a selected set of frequencies.
 Each slice shows an energy concentrated in the form of rings (Figure~\ref{fig:ringIc}).
 In each ring diagram, the outermost ring corresponds to the surface gravity ($f$) mode, and the following rings represent pressure (or acoustic, $p_1$, $p_2$, etc.) modes.
-The analysis properties of ring diagrams allow the retrieval of information about the structure of subsurface layers \citep[e.g.,][]{Schou1998a,Howe2015,Basu2022,RabelloSoares2024}.
+Careful modeling of ring-diagram properties is critical for inversion analyses of ring diagrams, which provide information about the structure of subsurface layers \citep[e.g.,][]{Schou1998a,Howe2015,Basu2022,RabelloSoares2024}.